Angolans vote in tight race where alienated youth may tilt balance | Politics

 "The people have nothing - no water, no light, kids eat from rubbish bins," a 59-year-old former military officer who gave his name as Salomão told Reuters after voting in the neighbourhood of Nova Urbanização.
 President Lourenco, who was seeking re-election, urged voters after casting his ballot at Lusiada University in Luanda to go out and do the same.

 "In the end, we will all win, democracy wins and Angola wins," Lourenco told reporters.
-But many younger voters are desperate for a shift of guard in the vote for both president and parliament.
+TENSIONS OVER FEARS OF FRAUD

-"I hope this election brings a bit of change because the country is not good as it is," Goncalo Junior Maneco, a 25-year-old electrician, said as he queued up to vote at Lusiada.
-RELATIONS WITH RUSSIA
+Many voters were less confident in Angolan democracy.
+An activist monitoring group, Mudei Movement, was planning to take pictures of results sheets at as many polling stations as possible, coordinator Luaty Beirao told Reuters on Tuesday, fearing the fraud that marred past polls.

-Opposition leader Costa Junior had to vote at a polling station different from the one where he was supposed to, because of problems with registration.
-"The general atmosphere is calm and there are no records of any disturbances that could jeopardise the process," a spokesperson for the National Electoral Commission said.
+UNITA urged voters to stay near polling stations after casting their ballots, a call many seemed to be heeding as polls closed in the evening.
+"The police said to vote and go home.
+I told them I would vote and sit down," said Severano Manuel, 28, in Cacuano, outside Luanda, as the polling station began counting.

-Tweaked vote-counting rules may delay official results by days, analysts say, raising tensions which some fear may boil over into violence.
-Fearing fraud, which marred past Angolan elections, an activist monitoring group, Mudei Movement, was planning to take pictures of results sheets at as many polling stations as possible, coordinator Luaty Beirao told Reuters on Tuesday.
+"School is awful.
+Health system is awful.
+They get richer, and we suffer," he said, echoing the sentiments of other young voters around him.
+The electoral commission earlier said there had been no disturbances that could jeopardise the process, but tweaked vote-counting rules may delay official results by days, analysts say, raising tensions that could boil over into violence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)